Madi-S/fastapi-celery-template/README.md

 -   New Relic: a monitoring solution that can help with finding and analyzing performance bottlenecks.

 -   Papertrail:  a logging solution that makes it easy to find and analyze logs of an application.

+# Performance Tuning

+By default, Celery workers use prefork pool to leverage parallelism.
+It is good, since the majority of tasks are CPU-bound and we can boost their speed by using parallelism.
+On the other hand, IO-bound operations will not benefit from parallelism but rather from concurrency.

+If most of your Celery tasks are IO-bound (network requests, data procession) the prefork model might not work very well.
+Eventlet and Gevent can help speed things up in this scenario.

+Moreover, since memory usage is often high in Celery, we can run into some memory leaks.
+The quick fix to solve this issue is to use `--max-tasks-per-child` so a worker process will run X number of tasks before it is killed.

+We can also run into connection limit (Postgres, Redis, etc) issues.
+It can be solved by decreasing the amount of workers via `--concurrency` option, or have a look at connection pooling.

+With the prefork model, child processes are created.
+Each process contains one connection to communicate with the results backend and, in some cases, one connection to read/write data from a cache backend like Redis.

+So if Celery is running with the prefork model, to limit the number of Redis connections:

+1. Decrease the worker concurrency or worker node count
+2. Disable the result backend if you do not need to store the results in your Celery project

+If you are leveraging concurrency via eventlet or gevent (i.e., `worker --pool=gevent --concurrency=100`), to limit the number of connections in your Redis pool you can set redis_max_connections.

+Notes:

+1. This setting only defines the connection limit for the result backend, not the message broker.
+2. If you set the connection limit too low, you will see a lot of `redis.exceptions.ConnectionError: Too many connections` errors, which means you should increase the pool size limit.

+To limit the connections to the message broker pool, you can set the `broker_pool_limit`.

+It is worth noting that if you are using Eventlet or Gevent, you may be able to set broker_pool_limit to `None` or `0` to help limit the number of connections.